 We carry an enormous array of Lalique glassware in stock to satisfy our customer’s needs.
 Popular items include the ever-growing Lalique glass animals collection, featuring the timeless Lalique Fish.
 We also have the latest crystal home accessories, including the opulent Lalique bowl and vase range to perfectly complement your interior design.

-If you’re searching for a gorgeous gift for her or for him, we additionally have a superior assortment of René Lalique jewellery.
+If you’re searching for a gorgeous gift for her or for him, we also have a superior assortment of René Lalique jewellery.
 Dazzling crystal rings, bracelets, necklaces, pendants, earrings and brooches are all available to order.
 We love the crystal coral Lalique Dragonfly brooch and the classic romantic red Heart Pendant.
-Plus, for the modern gentleman we have a stylish selection of glass cufflinks.
+Plus, for the modern gentleman, we have a stylish selection of glass cufflinks.

 Exquisite hand-crafted crystal gifts delivered from France directly to your door.
 The Lalique glass gifts and home collection from David Shuttle.

 MORE ABOUT LALIQUE GLASS